dwdii/dwdii.github.io/_posts/2013-11-03-Data-Movement-w-Partition-Switching.md

 END
 {% endhighlight %}

 Here is the data load.
-For demonstration purposes, I'm seleting data from the [AdventureWorks2012 database](http://msftdbprodsamples.codeplex.com/releases/view/55330), but in practice I would likely use a bulk insert via the .NET Framework's SQLBulkCopy class, SSIS, or some other bulk insert option.
+For demonstration purposes, I'm selecting data from the [AdventureWorks2012 database](http://msftdbprodsamples.codeplex.com/releases/view/55330), but in practice I would use a bulk insert via the .NET Framework's SQLBulkCopy class, SSIS, or some other bulk insert option.

 {% highlight sql linenos %}
 -- Bulk load into staging table